The Learn with Nurses Team

 Rheumatology & PoTS

-Una qualified as a Registered General Nurse in London in 1988 and spent many years as a Community Nurse within District Nursing and School Nursing in the London area.
-After achieving her American Registered Nurse licence, she returned to a hospital role in Intensive Care in preparation for emigration.
-Unfortunately, life threw a curved ball and Una made the decision to take early retirement but continued with voluntary work managing support groups; one for parents of children with visual impairment and another for parents of young persons with postural orthostatic tachycardia syndrome.
+Una qualified as a Registered General Nurse in London in 1988 and spent many years in working in District Nursing and School Nursing in the London area.
+After achieving American Registered Nurse licence status, Una returned to acute care in preparation for emigration securing a post working in Intensive Care, embracing the challenge of learning new skills and extending her knowledge despite being an extremely experienced nurse.
+Unfortunately, life threw a curved ball and plans changed and Una made the decision to take early retirement, continuing her voluntary work managing support groups; one for parents of children with visual impairment and another for parents of young persons with postural orthostatic tachycardia syndrome.

 Danny is the Financial Controller for Smart Health Solutions, managing all of our financial transactions and accounts.